 - Will the court order the other party to pay my fees?

 For the same reasons a mechanic fixes a car or a dentist works on your teeth, an attorney should handle your legal needs.
 Like any professional in any other field, we possess unique training, knowledge, and experience that allows us to practice the law.
 Our focus on a select group of practice areas further enables us to ensure that we are up-to-date and well-trained to serve your legal needs.

 While it is possible for any person to represent him/herself in a legal proceeding, it is almost never a good idea.
 The law is complex.
 Procedural nuances and unique court rules can make your case extremely tricky to navigate, and compliance to those rules often makes the difference between winning and losing.
 Even if you were to dedicate all of your available time to your case, the likelihood that you would not make a mistake at some point is slim.
 This likelihood increases in family law where emotional involvement in a case often clouds the individual’s ability to make reasoned decisions.

-If you have additional questions about whether you need an attorney, schedule a consultation1 to meet with us.
+If you have additional questions about whether you need an attorney, schedule a consultation to meet with us.
 If we don’t feel you need an attorney, we will tell you.
 If you elect not to retain our firm, you will not be charged for the consultation.
-If you do retain Mills & Mills, you can feel comfortable knowing that your case is being handled professionally.
+If you do retain Mills & Anderson, you can feel comfortable knowing that your case is being handled professionally.

 How long before my family law case is over?

 Uncontested matters can be completed in 3 to 4 weeks, sometimes faster, provided that both parties cooperate with the reasonable requests of the attorney.
 Even if the parties are very cooperative, there can still be some delay due to backup of filings in the court system.
 Your case will not be finalized until your decree is signed by a judge, and we cannot control how long the judge will take to approve your final decree.